FMain89/Project-Nessie/ReadMe.md

 ## Introduction

 This project is a simple yet comprehensive implementation of a neural network in Python, designed for educational purposes.
-It demonstrates how to build a neural network from the ground up, covering everything from defining layers and activation functions to implementing various optimization algorithms.
+It demonstrates how to build a neural network from the ground up, covering everything from defining layers and activation functions to implementing various optimization algorithms and regularization techniques.

 ## Features